 This course provides the framework for the exercise physiologist to develop and apply the academic background for clinical exercise testing.
 Students will become competent in the physiological and pathophysiological responses of the body during various exercise testing protocols.
 Guidelines based on ACSM standards will be applied while vital signs are measured and evaluated during exercise testing.
 Cardiac physiology will be covered through electrocardiographic monitoring and interpretation.

 The exercise physiologist is responsible for being a part of the clinical team that takes care of exercise testing, evaluation, and prescription for clients or patients.
 To provide the most effective and safe testing procedure, exercise physiologists are required to have an extensive knowledge base regarding testing guidelines and procedures.
 Exercise physiologists must also have the ability to interpret physiological measures, including electrocardiography, and integrate them into an evidence-based plan of action.
 This course will provide the student with the necessary guidelines and procedures to be a part of an effective clinical team.

 Course Requirements Checklist

-The student will take a Midterm Exam and a Final Exam.
-Each exam will cover the Reading & Study material from the assigned modules/weeks.
-The Midterm Exam will contain 60 multiple-choice, true/false, and fill-in-the-blank questions, and the Final Exam will contain 60 multiple-choice and true/false questions.
-Each exam will be open-book/open-notes and have a time limit of 1 hour and 30 minutes.
+The student will take a Midterm and a Final.
+Each quiz will cover the Learn material from the assigned Module: Week.
+The Midterm will contain 60 multiple-choice, true/false, and fill-in-the-blank questions, and the Final will contain 60 multiple-choice and true/false questions.
+Each quiz will be open-book/open-notes and have a time limit of 1 hour and 30 minutes.